oorestisime/oioannou/src/content/blog/internal-company-agent-lessons.md

 The company agent should capture knowledge from across the company.
 Its contribution model should reflect that.

-### 4. I would build fewer evals and less tracing infrastructure
+### 4. Build fewer evals and less tracing infrastructure

 I spent too much time on evals, detailed traces, and comparing model behavior.